 Should I Use a Metal Or Glass Pan?

-You need a 9×13-inch pan to make these One Bowl Brownies.
+You need a 9×13-inch pan for this recipe.
 You can a metal or glass pan, but I prefer baking brownies in a metal pan, just make sure the pan isn’t too dark.
 When you use a metal pan, the brownie edges and corners get crispier and I am all about the brownie edges.
 I know some people like the middle and that is fine, but I want a brownie with a nice edge:) If you use a glass pan, you might have to bake the brownies for 5 more minutes.
 Check them to be sure!

 Here are a few tips that will help you make the BEST brownies every single time!